-- 13.1 We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care.
-Early Help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years. - 13.2 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - 13.3 We will participate in Child Safeguarding Practice Reviews, other reviews and file audits as and when required to do so by the East Riding Safeguarding Partnership/Safeguarding in Education Team.
+- 13.1 We will develop and promote effective working relationships with other agencies, including agencies providing Early Help services to children, the police and Children's Social Care.
+Early Help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+It involves support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
+We will work to facilitate, support and ensure that the right support is made available at the right time, in line with identified need and risk. - 13.2 We will ensure that relevant staff members participate in multi-agency meetings and forums, support the Early Help process and attend child protection conferences and core groups, to consider individual children. - 13.3 We will participate in Child Safeguarding Practice Reviews, other reviews and file audits as and when required to do so by the East Riding Safeguarding Partnership/Safeguarding in Education Team.
 We will ensure that we have a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and compile required actions within agreed timescales.